FredHutch/tfcb_2022/lectures/lecture03/02-directories/README.md

 As I described before the beginning ("root") directory is called `/`.

 Remember how before we learned how to give an argument to the directory-listing command?
-Now give that command a part of your path, so see the list of files at various places in your directory hierarchy.
+Try this: give that command a part of your path, so see the list of files at various places in your directory hierarchy.
+For example, on my computer I could try

+    ls /home/ematsen/writing/tfcb_2021

+but on your machine the path components will be different.

 ### Tree